egasimus/limbs/packages/core/README.md

   var options = Array.prototype.slice.call(arguments)
   return function MyParametricTrait (add) {
     options.forEach(add) } }

 New(Trait1, Trait2, MyTraitConstructor(Trait3, Trait4))
 ```

 ## See also

-For a basic example of a custom parametric trait (which does something useful),
+For an example of a parametric trait that does something, see limbs-private.
-see limbs-private.